KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cc-rogue.md

 #### Step 8 - Bailout

-If your character is still alive and you would like to leave the game, follow this procedure.
+If your character is still alive and you would like to leave the game while keeping your profits, follow this procedure.

-This will convert your in-game gold to `ROGUE` coins at a ratio of `ROGUE_satoshis = gold * gold * dungeon_level_on_exit * 10`.

 Save your character.

 To quit the game, type the letter `Q` on the keyboard.
 This opens a context menu.
 Type the letter `n` and press `Enter`.

-This begins the process of leaving the game, but the player is not finished yet.
+This begins the process of leaving the game, but you are not finished yet.

 Wait for the ROGUE network to mine all [`keystrokes`](../cryptoconditions/cc-rogue.html#keystrokes) transactions.
 To see a list of all `keystrokes` created, check the `keystrokes.log` file in the `~/komodo/src` directory, and use the [getrawmempool](../komodo-api/blockchain.html#getrawmempool) method to verify when the last `keystrokes` are mined.

-When the last transactions are mined, execute the [bailout](../cryptoconditions/cc-rogue.html#bailout) method to leave the game while keeping the character, items, and to transfer your in-game gold to `ROGUE` coins.
+When the last transactions are mined, execute the [bailout](../cryptoconditions/cc-rogue.html#bailout) method to leave the game while keeping the character and items in your `pubkey`, and the method will also transfer your in-game gold to `ROGUE` coins.

 For example:

 ```bash
 ./komodo-cli -ac_name=ROGUE cclib bailout 17 '["09d702b9bf678ee9d4efc29354566b4453e2e4ebdf7bac3496e667e8d435fe70"]'
 ```

-The `bailout` transaction sends all earned ROGUE coins and and the player's non-fungible character token to the user's local `pubkey`.
-The character's inventory and characteristics are saved.

 After the `bailout` transaction is mined, the player may view their character using the [players](../cryptoconditions/cc-rogue.html#players) and [playerinfo](../cryptoconditions/cc-rogue.html#playerinfo) methods.